Ireland: Donegal Bike Tour

 - Traditional Irish music.

 Mostly paved roads across moderately hilly terrain.
 There are occasional short stretches on unpaved surfaces and the paved sections can be uneven at times; hybrids are recommended unless you are comfortable/experienced riding racing bikes on mixed surfaces.
-Variable distances available most days, with brief van transfers for those preferring the condensed options.
+The Ireland: Donegal Bike Tour offers variable distances most days, with brief van transfers for those preferring the condensed options.

 - DAY 1: Introductions